Speaker

 SELECT statements have a reputation for being very easy to write, but hard to write very well.
 This session will take you through ten of the most problematic patterns and anti-patterns when writing queries and how to deal with them all.
 Loaded with live demonstrations and useful techniques, this session will teach you how to take your SQL Server queries mundane to masterful.

-SQL Server Internals and Architecture for Developers
+SQL Server Internals & Architecture - 2025

 - What are the various areas of memory inside of SQL Server?